 We raise money to fund medical research.
 This research can be on any area of reproductive and gynaecological health.
 We have an excellent reputation for selecting only the best possible projects for funding and have been awarded a Certificate of Best Practice in Medical Health Peer Review by AMRC.
 We have been funding research since 1964 and many of the developments in this area that are now taken for granted have been helped into being by this work: fetal scanning, IVF, vitamin supplements for pregnancy, cervical cancer screening, to name just a few.

 We raise money to fund research training grants.
 Entry-level Scholarships enable medical graduates to develop research interests in obstetrics and gynaecology and provide pump-priming funds for further research.
 Research Training Fellowships encourage talented individuals to become academic clinicians.
-Student Elective Bursaries are awarded to medical students and midwives who wish to undertake a medical elective related to this field.

 We provide health information to women.
 We believe ‘the more you know the better you’ll be’ and provide health information to women to inform them about their bodies and to encourage them to take responsibility for their reproductive and gynaecological health.
 See Your wellbeing on this website.